malaviya-parth/CN/04_DLL/02_FLow & Error Control/02_PiggyBacking.md

 # Piggybacking

 - In order to improve efficieny, ACK is not sent in seperate frame rather data frame is used to send ACK.
-- THe technique of temporary delaying the outgoing ACK.
+- The technique of temporary delaying the outgoing ACK.
 So that it can be hooked on to the next outgoing data frame is called as Piggybacking.
 - It is not always possible to use piggybacking.

+## Efficiency
+- Here Receiver is also sending packet of some considerable size, so efficiency will depend on that as well
+- $\eta$ = $\frac{TTs + TTr}{TTs + TTr + 2TP}$
+- Sincde Receiver also has has transmission time, it will also be considered under useful cycle.

 ## Question
 - Efficiency of Stop&Wait if piggybacking is used?